-This project is supported in part by a grant from the Alaska Humanities Forum and the National Endowment for the Humanities, a federal agency.
+This project is supported by funding from the Alaska Mental Health Trust Authority, and the Alaska Humanities Forum through the National Endowment for the Humanities, a federal agency.
 Any views, findings, conclusions or recommendations expressed in this website do not necessarily represent those of the National Endowment for the Humanities.

 For more information about this project, please contact:

 Karen Brewster at the Project Jukebox Office, email@example.com, (907) 474-6672

 Vivian Hamilton, Chief Communications Officer, Alaska Mental Health Trust Authority, firstname.lastname@example.org, (907) 334-2531

 12pm – 4pm

 Monday, December 24 – Tuesday, January 1

 Check out this month’s Winter Holidays exhibits on level 2 in the Alaska Collection and in the Archives Research Room.